 Levi elaborated on the principals originated by de Gebelin, and further assigned Hebrew letters and numbers to the 22 trump cards of the tarot, because this concept particularly appealed to occultists who further elaborated by adding their own two cents to his system.

-Oswald Wirth 1860—1943 Swiss occultist who created a tarot deck consisting of only the twenty-two majors embellished with occult kabbalistic symbolism on the cards.
+Oswald Wirth Tarot Deck.
+Wirth lived from 1860—1943 and was a Swiss occultist who created a tarot deck consisting of only the twenty-two majors embellished with occult Kabbalistic symbolism on the cards.

-His deck is not shown and his name is only mentioned to illustrate the wide-spread European interest in occult and tarot.
+His deck was not shown in class and his name is only mentioned to illustrate the wide-spread European interest in occult and tarot.

 Hermetic of the Order of the Golden Dawn (English) (HOotGD)

 Was an Englishman who may have been a pupil of Eliphas Levi.